Bruce McCandless II: STS-41-B

-I was grossly over-trained.
-I was just anxious to get out there and fly.
-I felt very comfortable ...
-It got so cold my teeth were chattering and I was shivering, but that was a very minor thing. ...
-I'd been told of the quiet vacuum you experience in space, but with three radio links saying, 'How's your oxygen holding out?', 'Stay away from the engines!' and 'When's my turn?', it wasn't that peaceful ...
-It was a wonderful feeling, a mix of personal elation and professional pride: it had taken many years to get to that point.

 McCandless's first EVA lasted 6 hours and 17 minutes.
-The second EVA (in which Stewart used the MMU), lasted 5 hours and 55 minutes.
+The second EVA (in which Stewart used the MMU) lasted 5 hours and 55 minutes.

 On February 11, 1984, after eight days in orbit, Challenger made the first landing on the runway at Kennedy Space Center.

 STS-31

 On this five-day Discovery flight, launched on April 24, 1990, from the Kennedy Space Center in Florida, the crew deployed the Hubble Space Telescope from their record-setting altitude of 380 mi.

 During the deployment of Hubble, one of the observatory's solar arrays stopped as it unfurled.
 While ground controllers searched for a way to command HST to unreel the solar array, Mission Specialists McCandless and Kathryn D. Sullivan began preparing for a contingency spacewalk in the event that the array could not be deployed through ground control.
 The array eventually came free and unfurled through ground control, while McCandless and Sullivan were pre-breathing inside the partially depressurized airlock.

 Discovery landed at Edwards Air Force Base, California, on April 29, 1990.